Sowing, tips for good development

 - Soil: The taproot can reach a depth of 3m.
 This root characteristic gives the plant strong capacity to exploit water, nitrogen and mineral elements, even in extreme situations.
 For this reason, sunflower is very demanding in terms of soil structure: deep compaction can be a problem for a good establishment.
 This can lead to a drop in the leaf area index, increased sensitivity to water stress and grain filling defects (low thousand kernel weight).

 Seedbed quality is also essential to achieve homogeneous emergence.

 To prepare the seedbed:

-- Work the soil in optimal drying conditions and limit the use of tools.
+- Work the soil under optimum drying conditions and limit the use of tools.

-- Weed control: the false sowing technique can be an option but at least 1 month before the real sowing.
+- Weed control: The false sowing technique can be an option but at least one month before the real sowing.
 It is recommended to apply herbicide at post-sowing or pre-emergence stage.